mxkxf/flags/README.md

 flags
 =====

 Flags of the world generated in CSS.

+Shouldn't really be used for production at this stage as it's not browser tested and is just at a tech-demo stage, but hopefully if we can grow the collection of flags then we can refactor using a CSS pre-processor.

 ## Contributing